MossGoblin/factorization/README.md

 The main.html file in the root folder is exported by the bokeh visualization library on each run.

-The 'output' folder contains a pair of files, saved from previous runs - a .csv file and a .html file with the same names.
-The .csv files contains the collated data, the .html file is the graph itself.
+The 'output' folder contains three files for each run - a .csv file with the generated data, an .html file with the generated plot and a .log file with the run logs.

 The main html file can be viewed by opening the following link: